 This complex system of networks, deductibles, co-pays and inflated pricing leaves many Americans confused and in debt.
-To understand opinions on healthcare in America and common issues relating to the US healthcare system, we analyzed online forum conversations.
+To understand opinions on healthcare in America and common issues relating to the US healthcare system, we used text analytics for health forum conversations.

-We compared US healthcare specific forum conversations in comparison to our database of standard English, which represents regular word usage.
-This form of analysis reveals the topics, words and phrases that over index in forum discussions compared to how they would be used in general conversation.
+We compared US healthcare-specific forum conversations in comparison to our database of standard English, which represents regular word usage.
+Our healthcare data analysis reveals the topics, words and phrases that over index in forum discussions compared to how they would be used in general conversation.

-This form of text analysis will show us the most common and prevalent needs, preferences and opinions on healthcare in America expressed through online forums.
+This form of text analytics for health will show us the most common and prevalent needs, preferences and opinions on healthcare in America expressed through online forums.
 Here’s what we found:

-Opinions on healthcare in America were largely negative and some to an extreme degree.
+Text analytics for health-related opinions in America showed largely negative results, with some to an extreme degree.
 Forum conversations included words like corrupt, evil, scam and unethical when discussing healthcare providers, pharmaceutical brands and insurance companies.
 These opinions were often rooted in personal experiences with high pricing and limited care.

 Cost was by far the most discussed topic among healthcare forum conversations.
 Forum users employed the words expensive, bill, afford, pay, price and cost.
 Many provided specific numbers and prices for treatments or hospital stays to illustrate the need for affordable pricing.

 Beyond cost, Americans had regular issues or problems relating to other areas of healthcare.
-Forum conversations often included words like can’t, couldn’t, won’t, isn’t and doesn’t to talk about their healthcare coverage limitations.
+Healthcare data analysis showed that conversations often included words like can’t, couldn’t, won’t, isn’t and doesn’t to talk about their healthcare coverage limitations.
 They were unable to easily cover out of pocket costs and limited by in-network doctors and coverage restrictions.